sswam/allemande/doc/guide.md

 ### HTML and SVG

-We can safely embed any HTML or SVG:
+We can safely embed any HTML or SVG.

-<iframe width="280" height="157" src="https://www.youtube.com/embed/Vjyhx49BIzc?autoplay=1" title="10 Potential for Anything from PPPPPP (The VVVVVV original soundtrack) - Magnus - 3:45" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" allowfullscreen=""></iframe>

-Don't quote such in backticks if you want them to render in the chat.
+Don't quote the markup in backticks if you want them to render in the chat.

 ### TeX math